karimsa/cutils/README.md

 var walk = g.walk('a', 'c')
 ```

+*Busting the cache: just pass a random value as an argument to the function you're calling. i.e. to bust the cache for the 5th fibonacci term, run: fib(5, 'random').*

 ## Graph Theory

 Graphs are pretty simple structures in this utility set; you just create them, and add vertices and